 Follow the on-screen prompts carefully.

-• Respond to Prompts Carefully: During the upgrade, you'll encounter prompts related to package changes or configuration file updates.
+- Respond to prompts carefully: during the upgrade you'll encounter prompts about package changes or configuration file updates.

-• Preserve Custom Configurations: If prompted about modified configuration files, it's usually best to select the option to keep your current version.
-This ensures that your custom settings are not overwritten by default package versions.
-Be aware that choosing the package maintainer's version could reset your configurations to default settings, potentially affecting the functionality of your applications or server setup.
+- Preserve custom configurations: if prompted about modified configuration files, it's usually best to keep your current version, so your custom settings aren't overwritten.
+Choosing the package maintainer's version could reset configurations to defaults and affect your applications or server setup.

-• Note Changes: If you're unsure about a particular file, you can note the file's path and review it post-upgrade for any necessary adjustments.
+- Note changes: if you're unsure about a particular file, note its path and review it after the upgrade.

 sudo reboot